The Greatest Hits (Amii Stewart album)

-The Greatest Hits is a compilation album of recordings by Amii Stewart released in 2005.
+The Greatest Hits is a compilation album of recordings by Amii Stewart released in 2005 by Empire Musicwerks.
 The album is more or less a re-release of Hot Productions' 1996 compilation Knock On Wood - The Best Of Amii Stewart with a few changes.
 While this edition is digitally remastered it omits 1985 hit "Friends" and replaces it with the instrumental reprise of "Paradise Bird".